In this issue:

 A net worth statement is an important financial tool because it helps in making decisions about savings, investment plans, retirement goals, amount of insurance needed and estate planning.
 It helps you identify excessive debt loads, estimate your retirement income potential, and determine whether your assets are growing sufficiently to meet your financial goals.

 Calculate your net worth by subtracting the figure for total liabilities from the figure for total assets.
 Start with your assets.
 Add up all of your cash, including what you have on hand, what’s in your checking and savings accounts, and any share certificates of deposit.
-If you own U.S. savings bonds, check their current values by visiting the
+If you own U.S. savings bonds, check their current values by visiting the Bureau of the Public Debt Web site.

 For the current value of your pension and profit-sharing plans, include only the amount you could withdraw in cash if you quit your job today.
 Your human resources office should be able to provide that figure.